daniel-quiroga/Fruiting-Around/README.md

 **Fruiting Around**: Fruiting Around enables couples in long distance relationships to teach creative fruit sculpting through digital and tangible traces

+**How to build it**
+1 Glue two ice cream popsicles together 20X
+2 Use the the posicles to secure them to the servos with a cable strap 3 Create an arm with the servos and popsicles like this: